javidel/modern-data-warehouse/automl/automl.md

     ![Create Warehouse](./images/faster-results.png)

-9. Once it is finished, we can see which are the columns or features that have bigger impact in our model.
-The prediction will take a few minutes, be patience!. **We can see that emotion is very important**.
+9. Once it is finished, we can see which are the columns or features that have bigger impact in our model. **The prediction will take a few minutes, be patience!**. **We can see that emotion is very important**.

     ![Create Warehouse](./images/importance.png)